aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

        mode: "during_call" # supported values: "pre_call", "post_call", "during_call"
        guardrailIdentifier: ff6ujrregl1q # your guardrail ID on bedrock
        guardrailVersion: "1"         # your guardrail version on bedrock
+       default_on: true # enforces the guardrail serverside for all models.
+Caller does not need to pass in the name of the guardrail for it to be enforced.
 ```

+If you set `default_on` to `true`, the guardrail will be enforced at all times.
+If you set it to false, enforcement is optional.

-To make use of the Guardrail, you must specifiy it's name in the client call.
-There is currently no way to globally enable a guardrail for all models.
+In the case that `default_on` is `false`, in order to make use of the Guardrail, you must specifiy it's name in the client call.
 Example:

 ```
 curl -X POST "https://<Your-Proxy-Endpoint>/user/new" \